-Description A detached two storey 4 bedroom house with attached garage.
-Accommodation GROUND FLOOR:- Front Porch, Hall, Living Room, Kitchen, Utility Room, Boiler Room, Inner Hall, Second Living Room, Dining Room and Shower Room.
-FIRST FLOOR:- Landing, Four Bedrooms and Bathroom.
-FIRST FLOOK Landing, Four Bedrooms and Batilloom.
-Gross internal floor area (m2) 153 square metres or thereby.
-Neighbourhood and location The property is situated in a well established private residential area of similar style properties within the coastal town of Wick.
-It is well positioned for access to a full range of local amenities.
-Age 1979.
-Weather Dry and breezy following a period of mixed weather.
+Description A semi-detached house originally erected on behalf of the Local Authority.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Living Room, Kitchen, Bathroom with WC and Rear Vestibule.
+FIRST FLOOR:- Three Bedrooms and Cloakroom with WC.

+Gross internal floor area (m2) 94 m2 -------------------------------- -------

+Neighbourhood and location The property is situated in a long standing area of Local Authority style properties within the coastal town of Wick.
+Surrounding properties are of a mixed tenanted and owner occupied nature.
+The property is conveniently positioned for a full range of local facilities and amenities.

+Age Approximately 75 years.
+Weather Dry and sunny.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is one block built chimney stack, externally roughcast.
+The chimney head is of brickwork construction externally roughcast and incorporating metal flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof is pitched and clad in concrete tiles with a tiled ridge.
-Access to the roof space is via a ceiling hatch at the first floor landing.
-The roof is of a traditional timber frame design.
+Roofing including roof space The roof is pitched and clad in concrete asbestos tiles with a tiled ridge.
+Access to the roof space is via a ceiling hatch at the first floor hallway which is equipped with an aluminium sliding ladder.
+The roof comprises timber rafters with timber tongued and grooved sarking.
+Insulation material has been laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of PVC manufacture.
+The gutters and downpipes are of mixed cast iron and PVC half round and round designs.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of cavity blockwork construction, externally roughcast with some synthetic stone features.
+The property is of a non-traditional construction known as a Swedish timber house.
+The main walls are of cavity construction, the inner load bearing leaf being of timber framing, clad externally in timber panelling.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows and external doors are of a uPVC frame design equipped with double glazed sealed units.
-Fascias are formed in uPVC and soffits appear to be formed in asbestos.
+The windows are of a uPVC casement design equipped with double glazed sealed units.
+There is a timber with glazed panel front access door and uPVC double glazed access door to the rear.
+Eaves and fascias are formed in timber.

 External decorations Visually inspected.
-There is a paintwork finish to external timbers.
+There are wood stain finishes to external timbers.

 Conservatories / porches Visually inspected.
-There is a small entrance porch to the front elevation.
-This is of blockwork construction to half height with uPVC framed double glazed windows and door.
-There is a flat, fibreglass clad roof.
-Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-There is a semi-detached single car sized garage.
-This is of blockwork construction, externally roughcast under a flat roof.
-There is a greenhouse however this falls out with the remit of the Home Report.
+There is a small entrance porch at the front.
+This is of a similar construction to the main dwelling.

+Communal areas Not applicable. - 1